 The file above represents this in GTFS with the following fields:

-- A transfer is possible to and from legs that are paid for by a PRESTO card (
+- A transfer is possible to and from legs that are a one way trip (

 transfer_countis set to